equinor/sharepoint-web-parts/README.md

 1. Ongoing
 1. Completed

+The upcoming and completed categories will be displayed as lists, while ongoing will be displayed as an area with a finite number of slots, where each activity will potentially span more than one slot to visualise the scope of the activity.
+When an activity is completed it will be moved to completed, and the remaining empty slots will be filled with activities from the upcoming list.
+The ongoing area can not have more activities than the number of available slots.

 We have identified four possible solutions:

 1. Create a React app, host it in Radix, and embed it using an iframe